Pete Lattimer: Character history

-As the show's pilot episode opens, he lives in Washington, D.C., and is a Secret Service agent, protecting the president.
+In the pilot episode, Pete is living in Washington, D.C., working as a Secret Service agent to protect the president.
 After a mishap at the National Museum, he is transferred under mysterious circumstances to the remote badlands of South Dakota.
 There he is given a job at Warehouse 13, along with Myka Bering, to protect and retrieve various powerful artifacts around the world, under the supervision of Artie Nielsen.

-Lattimer is a dedicated agent who is willing to "take a bullet" if necessary.
-This is evident in the season 1 episode "Burnout" when he is prepared to sacrifice his life to destroy a dangerous artifact that attaches itself to his spine (he fortunately survives).
-Pete will also go to great lengths to protect his fellow agents if he believes they are being threatened — for example, his actions in the season 2 episode "Around the Bend".
+Pete is a dedicated agent who is willing to "take a bullet" if necessary.
+In the season 1 episode "Burnout" he is prepared to sacrifice his life to destroy a dangerous artifact that attaches itself to his spine.
+Pete also goes to great lengths to protect his fellow agents if he believes they are being threatened — for example, his actions in the season 2 episode "Around the Bend."

-Although Lattimer is a capable Warehouse agent, he has a childish side that he has never grown out of — for instance, seeing how many croissants he can shove into his mouth at once; a feat Myka describes as "actually kind of impressive when you see it."
+Although Pete is a capable Warehouse agent, he has a childish side that he has never grown out of — for instance, seeing how many croissants he can shove into his mouth at once; a feat Myka describes as "actually kind of impressive when you see it."
 Pete is also intensely curious and has a habit of playing with artifacts, which frequently gets him in trouble.
 He once described how he put on Abraham Lincoln's hat and was struck with a sudden urge to free Mrs. Frederic.

-Sometime later, in the season 3 episode "The 40th Floor", Pete is shocked to learn that his mother, Jane, is one of the Regents.
+In the season 3 episode "The 40th Floor", Pete is shocked to learn that his mother is one of the Regents.

-In the season 4 premiere, "A New Hope", Pete can retrieve the missing part of Magellan's Astrolabe at the expense of his own life.
+In the season 4 premiere "A New Hope", Pete retrieves the missing part of Magellan's Astrolabe at the expense of his own life.
 With the astrolabe complete, Artie can turn back time and undo Warehouse 13's destruction.